Your Next Shopping Spree Is Damaging Way More Than Just Your Wallet

 What ever happened to longevity?

-While a trip to Vinnies may feel altruistic, it may not be doing much good.
-The charity clothing chain is so overwhelmed with donations that they’re mostly turned into rags or sent overseas to developing countries.
+While a trip to Vinnies may feel altruistic, it’s not always the perfect fallback: The charity clothing outlets are so overwhelmed with donations that they’re mostly turned into rags or sent overseas to developing countries.
 Only 15 percent of clothes are actually resold within Australia.

-Press continued on to talk about what we consider as a worthwhile buy, “It comes back to this idea of value.
+Press went on to talk about what we consider as a worthwhile buy: “It comes back to this idea of value.
 Value used to be about this idea of not just price, but quality.
 Today I think value is synonymous with this idea of a bargain.”

 She says that if a piece of clothing cost you $15, your sense of responsibility for it lessens and you therefore feel so much better about throwing it away.
 Thus your desire to constantly refresh your wardrobe.

 The best thing you can do to help, is to refrain from buying so much.
 If you really need to buy clothes, only buy garments that you are certain will last.
 Ones that sit outside the impossibly fast turnover of fashion trends.
 Not only will it save you money, time and effort to re-wear your clothes into the ground, it will be immensely help the earth we live on.

 Besides, it’s so 2003 to care about outfit repeating.
 It’s time we reclaim it.